Digital-Innovation-Foundation/BTMBOK/courseware/invitation.md

 The overall pedagogical philosophy could follow a more "pragmatic" approach to introducing digital leadership to non-IS/IT managers, or specialists of other business disciplines.

-Existing textbooks and intro courses tend to present Information Systems primarily as "theory and general knowledged", with practice elements covered in cases, mostly aligned to serve "illustrations of theory" as opposed to "building from practice".
+Existing textbooks and intro courses tend to present Information Systems primarily as "theory and general knowledge", with practice elements covered in cases, mostly aligned to serve "illustrations of theory" as opposed to "building from practice".

 This 2022 AMCIS paper proposes to adopt a "Digital-as-Practice" perspective, building upon and integrating other "as-practice" perspectives, e.g., Strategy, Project, Leadership, etc.